 YARD - SIDE YARD.
-Space, usually open, located to the side of a main building and delimited by the features of the lot in question.

-- a.
-For a classic lot: Space delimited by the side lot line, the side wall of the main building, the sideward extension of the rear wall, and the sideward extension of the façade of the main building. - b.
-For a transversal lot: See "for a classic lot". - For a corner lot: Space within the lot and delimited by the side lot line, the side wall of the main building, the sideward extension of the back wall, and the sideward extension of the façade of the main building.
+Space, usually open, located to the side of a main building and delimited by the side lot line, the side wall of the main building, the straight extension of the rear wall to the side lot line and the straight extension of the façade of the main building to the side lot line.
+See also "Yard diagram".